 The beautiful Quercus phellos, commonly called Willow Oak Tree, is easy to grow and a wonderful addition to any landscape!

 This deciduous tree has willow shaped leaves that are glossy light green in color and a very fast growth rate.
 The oak quercus phellos is a member of the red oak group.
 Willow Oak’s leaf gets the name from its long, willow like leaves.
-It is native to North America and is commonly found in eastern and central United States.
+It is native to North America and is commonly found in the eastern and central United States.

 Yellowish green flowers will bloom beginning in April as its bristle tipped leaves begin to reappear.
 The slender leaves turn a bright yellow brown before falling to the ground in autumn.
 The green leaves are 2-8 inches long and can grow medium to large in size and provide excellent fall colors.

 Trees can typically grow in medium to moist, well-drained soil conditions and full sun.
 But it will also tolerate a wide range of soil types and planting sites like light shade, clay soils, acidic soils, and wet soils or soils with poor drainage.

 These trees are fast growing during the spring and summer months.
 The willow oak can reach up to 40 to 75 feet tall and 30 to 40 feet wide at maturity making it a huge shade tree!
 The willow oak growth rate is up to 2 feet per year.

 Willow Oak grows across the United States in USDA growing zones 5-9.
 Plant it somewhere it can grow for the long term.
 Water thoroughly the first year of planting to establish a strong root system.
 It is fairly drought tolerant once established in ideal conditions.